-Everyone’s favorite action star, Dwayne “The Rock” Johnson, attended Stan Lee Comic-Con in Los Angeles to excite the crowd and dish out more details about his new movie, Jumanji: Welcome to the Jungle
+Everyone’s favorite action star, Dwayne “The Rock” Johnson, attended Stan Lee Comic-Con in Los Angeles in October 2017 to excite the crowd and dish out more details about his movie, Jumanji: Welcome to the Jungle.

 Johnson spoke about the film, why he decided to make it, and how he hopes to pass the torch to Hollywood up-and-comers.
 Here’s what he told us.

 This man.
 This legend.
 When I first broke into Hollywood 17yrs ago, Stan Lee (iconic co creator of Spider Man, Iron Man, Thor, Hulk, X-Men, Fantastic Four, Dr Strange etc) welcomed me with open arms.
 Always offering sage advice to help build my career.
 Be imaginative, set no limits.. have fun, he said.
 Years had gone by, but at Stan’s #LAComicCon I had the opportunity to hug him again and say thank you.
 I was also truly moved yesterday by his words regarding the career I’ve been fortunate enough to build.
 Much more to accomplish.
 Cheers my friend to imagination, no limits and fun.
 Next time tequila’s on me!
 Your Black Adam⚡️ (@hhgarcia41 )

 Yes, Stan Lee himself shows up to his Comic-Con and usually speaks on a couple of panels.
 But while he definitely doesn’t take the time to introduce everyone, he was happy to give Johnson the star treatment.